The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 🌟 How to book these turtle tours: The easiest way is to book a stay at the Ras Al Jinz Turtle Reserve, and these guided turtle tours are included in the price.
 Since these tours take place in the dark, you’ll have to stay overnight at this site anyway.

-⏰ Tour hours: Evening tours - 9 pm / Sunrise tours - 5 am 🐢 Peak turtle hatching season: May to September, although the turtles come all year-round.
+🐢 Peak turtle hatching season: May to September, although the turtles come all year-round.

 🗓 Day 5 – 6: Wahiba Sands Desert

-⛺️ Camp Under the Stars — Where to Stay
+⛺️ Where to Stay: Camp Under the Stars

 🏜 Top Things to do in the Wahiba Sands Desert

 I also highly recommend simply exploring the dunes on foot; you’ll find some of the best viewpoints that way.
 You can also slide down the tall dunes and make them your natural playground.
-This is a great place to slow down, unwind, and soak in the sandy landscapes.
+This is a great place to slow down, unwind, and take in the sandy landscapes.

 🌟 Top Tip: Be sure to pack lots of water, a flashlight for walking around at night, warm clothes (it gets cooler in the evenings), and sandals/flip flops because otherwise, the sand will burn your feet!